daniels1989/ED-MoreVanillaTurrets/README.md

 *All turrets are movable to reflect change to vanilla turrets in alpha 14 *Research now depends on vanilla GunTurrets research *Thanks to retep998

+02.00.02
+*Alpha 16 Update
+*Shredder and Precision turret research split into two research nodes, each half the original cost *Thanks to KingPin